Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: Open Issues and Emerging Directions

-In this section, we identify and discuss the open issues within our scope.
+In this section, we identify and discuss the open issues within our scope, while also considering emerging directions in the broader research landscape.

 \textbf{Deploying these models can be challenging due to the high inference cost, especially when \gls{CoT} reasoning is used.} Except for a few models using knowledge distillation only during training (\cref{subsec:onlytraining}), all other approaches in our scope require an \gls{FM} for inference.
-Consequently, mainly due to the large number of parameters and \gls{AR} generation of the output, their latency is longer than required, usually accepted as 10-30fps to provide effective responsiveness to the changing environment and match the latency of sensor data (camera, lidar)~\citep{nuscenes,waymo,womd}.
+Consequently, mainly due to the large number of parameters and \gls{AR} generation of the output, their latency is commonly longer than what is suitable for \gls{AD}.
+This is usually accepted as 10-30fps to provide effective responsiveness to the changing environment and to match the latency of sensor data (camera, lidar)~\citep{nuscenes,waymo,womd}.
 For example, Orion~\citep{ORION} has more than 7B parameters (see \cref{tab:trajectoryplanningmethods}) and an inference rate of 0.8fps on an Nvidia A800 GPU, even without \gls{CoT}~\citep{oriongithubissuefps}.
 Additionally, referring to our previous experiment in \cref{subsubsec:textoutputcot}, the throughput of SimLingo~\citep{SimLingo}, a relatively smaller model than its counterparts, using only the front view, without and with \gls{CoT} reasoning, is 3.6fps and 0.8fps, respectively, on an Nvidia A4500 GPU respectively.
+While, efficient processing has been recently considered in a number of models, such as the use of separate slow, reasoning-based FM systems alongside a fast decision system for rapid response times~\citep{fasionad,autovla,wang2025alpamayo}, fast control cycles have generally not been a priority for current models.
 Therefore, more efficient approaches are necessary to be able deploy such models in the real-world.

 \textbf{Fine-tuned \glspl{VLM} become \textit{less capable} of interpreting the world (vision-language collapse).} The superiority of \glspl{FM} tailored for trajectory planning in benchmarks demonstrates that they effectively leverage transfer learning via fine-tuning the pretrained models.
 However, this fine-tuning procedure can result in the loss of capabilities of the \gls{VLM} that could potentially be more helpful for trajectory planning.
 This crippling effect might be emerging due to the negative effect of fine-tuning, studied as \textit{concept forgetting}~\citep{mukhotiConceptForgetting} which is an extension of the traditional catastrophic forgetting~\citep{catastrophicforgetting} for fine-tuned \glspl{FM}.
 We show this effect in \cref{fig:losingcapabilities}, where we prompt the \gls{VLM} used in SimLingo with the same image and text inputs before and after fine-tuning.
 For comparison purposes, we use one of the inputs we employed for prompting GPT-4o in \cref{fig:motivation}, where GPT-4o provides a comprehensive accurate response.
 Although it is not as comprehensive as GPT-4o, the response of Mini-InternVL, a relatively small \gls{VLM} that SimLingo is initialised from, is also quite accurate.
 Specifically, it captures that \textit{the cows are crossing the road} and suggests \textit{either letting the cows pass or finding a safer area to drive}.
 On the other hand, after fine-tuning, SimLingo provides a \textit{self-contradictory response}, mentioning that it is not safe to drive followed by an explanation that the route is not busy, implying a safe route.
 Furthermore, SimLingo does not provide any insight about the environment, such as the presence of the cows.
 Further research and thorough analysis is essential to ensure preservation of necessary capabilities of \glspl{VLM} after fine-tuning on \gls{AD}-specific datasets.